amunategui/amunategui.github.io/_posts/2014-10-18-blending-models.md

 </ul>
 <BR><BR>

 There are many reasons to ensemble models but it usually comes down to capturing a deeper understanding of high dimensionality data.
-The more complex a data set, the more it benefits from additional models, just like additional eyes, in order to capture more nuances scattered around high dimensionality data.
+The more complex a data set, the more it benefits from additional models, just like additional eyes, to capture more nuances scattered around high dimensionality data.
+<br><br>
 **Let’s code!**

 This walkthrough leverages the **caret** package for ease of coding but the concept will apply to any model in any statistical programming language.
 Caret allows you to easily switch models in a script without having to change much of the code.
-You can easily write a loop and have it run through the almost 170 models that the package currently supports (<a href='http://cran.r-project.org/web/packages/caret/vignettes/caret.pdf' target='_blank'>Max Kuhn keeps adding new ones</a>) by only having to change one variable.
+You can easily write a loop and have it run through the almost 170 models that the package currently supports (<a href='http://cran.r-project.org/web/packages/caret/vignettes/caret.pdf' target='_blank'>Max Kuhn keeps adding new ones</a>) by only changing one variable.

 To get a complete list of the models supported by **caret**: